Dhiren1211/Dhiren1211/README.md

 ## 🚀 Professional Summary

 Passionate mobile app developer and software engineering student with expertise in cross-platform development and modern tech stacks.
-Currently pursuing Global IT Engineering at Kyungsung University with focused learning in:
+Currently pursuing Global IT Engineering at Kyungsung University.
-- **Cross-Platform Mobile Development** (React Native, Flutter)
-- **Native Android Development** (Kotlin, Java)
-- **Backend Integration & API Development**
-- **UI/UX Design Principles**
-- **Cloud Services & Mobile Security**

 ---